 Depending on your brand’s tone, you could incorporate a comic or a little humor into your emails.

 Just because people subscribe to your emails, that doesn’t mean they read every email in its entirety.
 They might look forward to a particular aspect of your emails.
 The weekly Blainesworld email newsletter isn’t fancy (and neither is its subject line), but it includes hyperlinks at the top so you can skip right to the areas that interest you.
+It is a method for people to quickly get to the part of your quality content.
 It also has hyperlinks to take you back to the top quickly.
 Want the weekly computer tip?
 One click, and you’re there:

 If you’re an information provider, give your subscribers content that will leave them saying “I didn’t know that!”
 Take this tidbit from Springwise, which teases the reader by offering a short into with the call to action to “READ MORE…”:

 Provide tips, shortcuts or advice to make people’s lives easier and you’ll have them coming back for more.
 Case in point, from Netted by the Webbys:

 An inspirational approach is often used when you want the recipient to take action.
 These types of appeals are particularly effective when used by nonprofit organizations, such as the NAACP:

 The Land of Nod emails manage to be cute/clever without overdoing it.

 Some brands, like Moosejaw, can get away with being unexpected and even irreverent.
 Take this welcome email, for example:

 Woot delivers daily emails, filled with great prices and crack-me-up copy: